Privacy, Copyright, and Security Policy

 - display -- the right to display the content

-To protect the quality and standardization of our assessments, CASAS grants permission to reproduce only on a case by case basis.
-Please submit requests to firstname.lastname@example.org with a clear description of materials under consideration and use to which reproduction(s) will be put.
+To protect the quality and standardization of our assessments, CASAS grants permission to reproduce only on a case-by-case basis.
+Please submit requests to email@example.com with a clear description of materials under consideration for reproduction.

 From time to time Internet postings of personal experiences related to CASAS or its products come to our attention.
 Although often gratifying, CASAS does not endorse this type of unsolicited publicity and monitors such postings closely.
 Any public reference to the CASAS organization or its products is subject to the protections of applicable laws and copyright registrations.